MateeDevs/devstack-native-app/ios/README.md

 FIXME

 ## Dependencies
-- All code dependencies are managed via [Swift Package Manager](https://swift.org/package-manager/)
+- All code dependencies and tools are managed via [Swift Package Manager](https://swift.org/package-manager/)
-- All tools (SwiftGen, SwiftLint, etc.) are managed via [Mint](https://github.com/yonaskolb/Mint)
 - You can use the `scripts/setup.sh` for quick setup of all required tools
 - There is also `scripts/rename.sh` for quick renaming from DevStack to YourProject

 ## Kotlin Multiplatform
 - Part of the application is based on Kotlin Multiplatform
 - You will need [JDK 11](https://www.azul.com/downloads) to build the project
-- There is `scripts/build-kmp.sh` that is producing `DomainLayer/DevstackKmpShared.xcframework`
+- There is `scripts/build-kmp.sh` that produces `DomainLayer/DevstackKmpShared.xcframework`
-- It is executed automatically with every build as a part of the build's Pre-actions

 ## Architecture
 - Whole application is separated into three layers according to the Clean Architecture principles